 The assessment is conducted based on the aforementioned criteria and depending on how well the application has managed to convey the following:

-Cooperation opportunities.
-The journey contributes to meetings and contacts and promotes new groupings and initiatives.
+The journey contributes to meetings and contacts and promotes new collaborations and initiatives.

-Quality and content.
-The assessment takes into account the quality of the applicant’s artistry or previous assignments and the traveler’s reason for the journey as well as the purpose and how the applicant intends to achieve his/her objectives.
-If the objective is to contribute to knowledge of new art forms and expressions, then we will also consider this.
+The assessment takes into account the quality of the applicant’s artistic career and previous assignments, the travelers purpose for the journey and how the applicant intends to achieve his/her objectives.
+The applications are also considered in terms of contributing to knowledge of new art forms and expressions.

 Please find the further information about the programme as well as the application form on the Mobility funding programme website.